repier37/3dxConfigurationEditor/README.md

 ![image](https://user-images.githubusercontent.com/28806724/113344529-79bc5b80-9331-11eb-932a-34db0f521ccc.png)
   - [DriverInstallDir]\3DConnexion\3DxWinCore64\Cfg => default configuration files provided by 3Dx

-- Select existing macro: After a configuration fil has been selected, this combo list the existing macros
+- Select existing macro: After a configuration file has been selected, this combo list the existing macros
 - Image : Allow the user to select an image to associate with the macro A preview of this image is shown.
 - Add icon => will modify the configuration file to asociate the selected macro with the selected image